Finnley111/Real-News-Generator/README.md

 For more information on how to use the Real-News-Generator and its underlying technologies, please refer to the documentation in this repository.

+How to Run the Program:

 pip3 install spacy
+python -m spacy download en_core_web_sm